imshikhararora/anagram-app/README.md

 ### Feature #1
 - Given two strings A and B as input
 - A and B can have multiple words with spaces or special characters
-- The program should return if these strings are anagrams or not (case insensitive, ignore spaces and special characters)
+- The program should return if these strings are anagrams or not (case insensitive, ignored spaces and special characters)

 ### For feature #2:
 - Given these hypothetical invocations of the feature#1 function